michael-jacobs/michael-jacobs.github.io/_pages/services.md

 Is your organisation competitive in terms of staff remuneration?
 I can assist with salary benchmarking studies to help you find out.
 I also have in-depth expertise in the field of cost of living analysis, specifically in relation to the setting and adjustment of salaries.
 {: .notice--info}

+**SPECIALIST ADVICE & EXPERTISE**
-I also collaborate with other consultants as a specialist, working on larger-scale statistical projects.
+I also collaborate with other consultants as a specialist, working on larger-scale statistical projects, in particular at the international level.
+{: .notice--info}